WICG/webcomponents/proposals/Imperative-Shadow-DOM-Distribution-API.md

 ```

-## Example 3: Inappropriates node are ignored, doesn't appear in slot.assignedNodes()
+## Example 3: Inappropriate nodes are ignored, and doesn't appear in slot.assignedNodes()

 ``` text